where it all begins

 Tsai vineyard

-We consider the beautiful Tsai Vineyard to be our home vineyard site it is surrounded by forest and organically farmed hazelnuts and captures the cooling afternoon winds that blow through the Coast Range.
+We consider the beautiful Tsai Vineyard to be our home vineyard site.
+It is surrounded by forest and organically farmed hazelnuts and captures the cooling afternoon winds that blow through the Coast Range.

 During this time, Bill mainly sold his fruit to local wineries.
-He had a short stint producing wine under his own label, receiving accolades across various wine competitions, but returned to selling his fruit each year as his dreams changed.
+He had a short stint producing wine under his own label, receiving accolades across various wine competitions, but he ultimately returned to selling his fruit each year as his dreams changed.
 Current owners Jason and Cheryl hope to continue the story of this beautiful vineyard.
-It sits on an incredible piece of land in the Yamhill-Carlton AVA, famous for its perfect temperature, geology and rainfall for producing world-class wines.
-We promise to nurture the vineyard and its fruit to the splendor that it deserves.
+It sits on an incredible piece of land in the Yamhill-Carlton AVA, famous for its perfect temperature, geology, and rainfall for producing world-class wines.
+We promise to nurture the vineyard and its fruit to the splendor it deserves.

 Appellation